jmlivingston/react-components-library/README.md

 > Note: This is a general guide.
 If using the create-component script, code in scripts/createComponent will need to be updated.

-- PascalCase - Component names and any component related file names (.js, .spec.js, .stories.js, .css, .module.css, .scss, .module.scss)
+- PascalCase - Component names, component parent folders, and any component related file names (.js, .spec.js, .stories.js, .css, .module.css, .scss, .module.scss)
-- SNAKE_CASE (upper cased) - constant files and variables within.
+- SNAKE_CASE (upper cased) - constant files and constant variables within.
-- kebab-case - CSS and SASS class and id names.
+- kebab-case - class and id names for CSS or SASS.
-- camelCase - All other functions and variable names.
+- camelCase - class and id names for CSS modules or SASS modules.
+All other functions, variables, and folders.

 ---